bionode/gsoc18/Journal/week_6.md

 So, my proposed solution is that if we will remove these `data` and `uid` from the path .
 So , this way the problem can be solved.

+ *  **What I did** : This week basically I've worked with `redux`, `redux-saga` and understanding the codebase which helped me in analzing the problem and how I can rectify the problem and it also helps in identifying which part of error comes from wchich file or which block of code is responsinble for it.
+Then side by side I tried to `debug` the problems due to whch I was getting errors.

+ *  **Problems Encountered** : While understanding of the codebase most of the parts is well documented wityh the hekp of comments but some part is little difficult and hard to read and I've discussed lot's of things with mentor which can be implemented in our code so that it work's more efficently and it will attract more developers but the problem with that is how to start, from where I've to  start because implementing the code for a library is quite confusing.

+ *  **What I tried** : To encouter above problems I've serached alot like slicing the code and learn in small parts and googling the things, reading blogs, watchinng videos and asked question from mentor.
+I try to write the code as well but implementig the code is bit confusing.